What Happens When Someone Refuses to Sign Divorce Papers in Illinois?

 The ending of marriage consists of a variety of feelings that range from anger to bitterness to regret.
 By making the divorce more complicated for you, your spouse is using a last form of defiance to retaliate against your decision.

-Other reasons for refusing to cooperate in a divorce proceeding can be directly related to abuse in a variety of forms that include:
+Other reasons for refusing to cooperate in a divorce proceeding can be directly related to abuse in a variety of forms including:

 If you and your spouse are not in agreement on all issues, then your divorce is considered “contested”.